– Updated May 1st, 2023

 As skiers know, Sierra snow can take many shapes.
 It can be light and powdery or heavily saturated and icy.
 This is why just measuring snow depth gives something of an incomplete picture.
 To accurately measure the amount of liquid water stored in a given expanse of snow surveyors use tools to assess an area’s snow water equivalence.
 This measurement provides a good indicator as to what kind of whitewater flows can be expected on California Rivers for the upcoming spring and summer rafting season.

 Many factors including spring temperatures, capacity of upstream reservoirs, and additional precipitation that may arrive in late spring will have an effect on each river’s rafting conditions.
-That said, knowing we are at 165% of normal allows us to make a pretty educated guess at how flows will play out on Yosemite’s rivers for the year ahead.
-Given our past experience (over 50 years), we are making the following predictions for Yosemite river rafting in 2019:
+With those factors in mind, we can make make a pretty educated guess at how flows will play out on Yosemite’s rivers for the year ahead.
+Given our past experience (over 50 years), we are making the following predictions for Yosemite river rafting in 2023:

 Main Tuolumne Rafting Outlook